robotcaresystems/RoboticsLanguage/RoboticsLanguage/Documentation/Compiler/Philosophy/README.md

 - `messages` A flat list containing all messages used by the `rol` compiler in different spoken languages.

-- Other parameters used for internal use include `errorExceptions` and `errorHandling` for error handling, and `command_line_flags` for defining how parameters appear in the command line help.
+- Other parameters used internally include `errorExceptions` and `errorHandling` for error handling, and `command_line_flags` for defining how parameters appear in the command line help.

 ## The code
 Code is represented internally by an xml object.
 The xml tree structure evolves by including new annotations by each of the modules.
 The base RoL compiler also makes tree modifications to, e.g. include default values of functions, etc.